Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 $0.37/day175mg silymarin/serving$7.48 (60 servings)

-Bottom of the category.
-No third-party testing, underdosed per capsule, from a store brand with a spotty quality history.
-The low shelf price is deceptive - effective dosing costs more than better-tested alternatives.
+Bottom of the category in our scoring.
+No third-party testing, low dose per capsule relative to the clinical target, from a store brand with a spotty quality history.
+The low shelf price is, in our view, misleading on value - reaching an effective dose costs more than with better-tested alternatives.

 Dosing